What Is Food Noise — and How GLP-1 Medications Turn It Off

 Food noise varies considerably between individuals.
 Some people report minimal food noise and find GLP-1 medications primarily useful for appetite suppression.
 Others describe the silencing of food noise as the most significant change they have ever experienced with any intervention.

-Research into GLP-1 response heterogeneity is still early, but factors likely to influence food noise response include:
+Research into GLP-1 response variation is still early, but factors likely to influence food noise response include:

 - Baseline dopaminergic tone and reward sensitivity